adhilr10/memory-game/README.md

 # React + Vite

+## Deployment
+Check out the live deployment of this project: [Memory Game](https://memory-game-khaki-zeta.vercel.app/)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: